doh6077/Dog_Show_Schedule/README.md

-# Dog Show Management System
+# PawPanel

-Welcome to the **Dog Show Management System**!
+Welcome to the **PawPanel**!
 This project is designed to help manage dog shows efficiently by providing features for registering dogs, assigning judges, managing owners, and more.

 ## Features